 We are re-designing concentrations in this option as part of semester conversion.
 There are three currently.
 For those interested in sustainability, and community or human services, students can choose from a pre-selection of courses across departments to fit their interests in these areas.

 For those interested in partially designing their own degree, the third concentration (tentatively called self-directed) is the best option.
 Students should confer with the Liberal Studies advisor regardless of concentration to ensure timely and successful degree completion.
-Click here to download a curriculum sheet for the General Studies option (PDF).
+Click here to download a 2014-2015 General Studies curriculum sheet and roadmap.

 Pre-Teaching - Students who desire to become an elementary education professionals can complete this degree to study and gain the subject matter knowledge for the California State Exam for Teachers (CSET), which is required to apply to a teacher credential program in the State of California.
 The test preparation approach in these options limits elective course selection compared to the General Studies option.